Emergent magnetic texture in driven twisted bilayer graphene: Spatial Distribution of Currents in Twisted Bilayer Graphene in the Continuum Model

 \section{Spatial Distribution of Currents in Twisted Bilayer Graphene in the Continuum Model}

-Here we discuss the spatial distribution of currents induced by the adiabatic introduction of a uniform vector potential along the negative $x$ axis acting only on the layer 2, within the continuum model of Lopes dos Santos et al.\cite{Lopes07} We expect this asymmetric driving to best mimic the scattering calculation of the main text, even though the geometry differs: here the calculation corresponds to an infinite system.
-The twist angle is $\theta=1.05^{\circ} (i=31)$, and the calculation is standard linear response for the continuum model\cite{Stauber18}, adapted to obtain the response current at position $\bm r$, given by
+Here we discuss the spatial distribution of currents induced by the adiabatic introduction of a uniform vector potential along the negative $x$ axis acting only on the layer 2, within the continuum model of Lopes dos Santos et al.\cite{Lopes07} The transient electric field points towards the positive $x$ axis and is therefore restricted to the layer 2, but currents are generated in both layers.
+We expect this asymmetric driving to best mimic the scattering calculation of the main text, even though the geometry differs: here the calculation corresponds to an infinite system.
+The twist angle is $\theta=1.05^{\circ} (i=31)$ and the intra and interlayer hopping parameters are given by $t=3$eV and $t_{\perp}=0.12$eV (the value quoted for $t_{\perp}$ in the SI of Ref. \cite{Stauber18} should be divided by $3$).
+The calculation is standard linear response for the continuum model\cite{Stauber18}, adapted to obtain the response current at position $\bm r$, given by

 where $\bm \sigma$ are pseudospin (current) operators.
 The calculation is restricted to Fermi levels within the lowest electron and hole bands around the neutrality point.
 Main results are: